-Although there are not any reliable estimates at the wide variety of Indonesian migrant fishermen who have fallen victim to trafficking, the authorities predicted in 2016 that some 250,000 had been operating as “unprotected” group on overseas fishing vessels.
-Most are destined for fishing fleets that regularly obscure their origins through foreign flagging, a machine that complicates tracking and jurisdictional oversight by means of allowing ships to check in in a rustic other than the proprietor’s personal to keep away from strict labor and environmental standards.
+Although there are no reliable estimates of the wide variety of Indonesian migrant fishermen who have fallen victim to trafficking, the authorities predicted in 2016 that some 250,000 had been operating as “unprotected” groups on overseas fishing vessels.
+Most are destined for fishing fleets that regularly obscure their origins through foreign flagging, a machine that complicates tracking and jurisdictional oversight using allowing ships to check-in in a rustic other than the proprietor’s personal to keep away from strict labor and environmental standards.